-A Cambridge English Level exam is a qualification recognised around the world by employers, universities and government ministries as proof of ability to use English.
-You can apply for the exam of the level you want to achieve but remember that the certificate will not be validated if the level in not reached.
+A Cambridge English Level exam is a qualification recognised around the world by employers, universities, and government ministries as proof of ability to use English.
+You can apply for the exam of the level you want to achieve but remember that the certificate will not be validated if the level is not reached.

 - A2 Key (KET): Reading and Writing (1 hour), Listening (30 minutes, including 6 minutes’ transfer time), Speaking (8–10 minutes per pair of candidates)